 Many organizations are leveraging video by posting company and recruiting videos to YouTube, on social media websites, and embedding them on their career websites.
 Recruiting videos commonly showcase a company, its products and services, its culture, and its career opportunities.
 They also often feature employees and leaders, and include personal testimonials.
 Nowadays, videos can be produced at minimal cost, and can be very easy to create.

-Video interviewing - via Skype, GoToMeeting, webcams, and other web conferencing technology - is becoming increasingly popular to save recruiting time and costs during the hiring process, and to replace phone screening in order to narrow down a pool of candidates.
+Video interviewing - via Skype, GoToMeeting, webcams, and other web conferencing technology - is a popular trend in 2013 to save recruiting time and costs during the hiring process, and to replace phone screening in order to narrow down a pool of candidates.

 There are several benefits to video interviewing.
 It allows recruiters to evaluate candidates faster and cuts down the time to fill a position, and it makes scheduling and connecting with candidates much easier.
 When needing to evaluate out of town candidates, video interviewing can significantly cut down on travel costs.
 It also can allow others to review the video interview afterwards and provide feedback.